maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 ambiguity.

 In other words, this ordering function attempts to match the oldest token possible.
-And if multiple matches remain after that, it attempts to match the oldest of the remaining tokens, etc.
+And if multiple matches remain after that it attempts to match the oldest of the remaining tokens, etc.

 For example, the [multiset](/Documentation/Systems/MultisetSubstitutionSystem.md) pattern `{a_, b_, c_}` will match
 tokens with indices `{7, 1, 6}` before `{3, 2}` (since `1 < 2`), and `{4, 6, 2}` before `{5, 2, 6}` (since `2 == 2` and